UTD-FAST-Lab/Sugarlyzer/README.md

 dispatcher -t infer -p toybox --jobs <<number of jobs you want to run concurrently>>
 ```

 This will run the Infer static analyzer on the desugared code of Toybox.
-Run with 8 cores, this experiment took about 30 minutes.
+Run with 8 cores, this experiment took about 30 minutes, and produces 21 reports.

 To run baseline experiments, simply pass the `--baseline` parameter. **However, note that this will, by default, run all 1000 configurations from Mordahl et al.'s FSE 2019 work.** To limit the number of configurations that are run, use the `--sample-size` parameter.
 For example, to run Infer's analysis on 10 random configurations of Toybox, use the following command: